 Identify and Narrow Your Focus

 As with any research paper, you should find a topic of interest you’ll be developing in your capstone project.
-Still, unlike a research paper, a capstone project is more professionally oriented and personalized.
+Still, unlike a research paper, a capstone project is more professionally oriented and personalised.
 Not only does it provide an opportunity for you to apply your expertise to developing a practical project, but it also encourages you to come up with a creative solution to a problem faced in your profession.
 Very often students choose too general a topic and as a result, find themselves unable to discuss it thoroughly in their project.
-Even if you’re very passionate about a selected subject, don’t yield to temptation to analyze an issue that it’s too broad or requiring a huge amount of expertise you haven’t acquired yet.
+Even if you’re very passionate about a selected subject, don’t yield to temptation to analyse an issue that it’s too broad or requiring a huge amount of expertise you haven’t acquired yet.
 You can focus on just one factor, idea, or phenomena.
-In other words, analyze one piece of a larger puzzle, but do it extensively and thoroughly.
+In other words, analyse one piece of a larger puzzle, but do it extensively and thoroughly.
 Keep in mind that your committee members expect you to show the ability to use your skills and experience to address specific issues and identify workable solutions to existing problems.
 No one says these problems must be global.

 Crafting a Proposal